 Step 2 – Prepare your environment

-You can sit down and film on a laptop, or just hold your phone if you feel more comfortable, although try not to move it too much, as giving your potential employer a rollercoaster experience is not the best start.
+You can sit down and film on a laptop, or on your phone if you feel more comfortable, although try not to move it around, as giving your potential employer a rollercoaster experience is not the best start.

 Do one or two prep takes to ensure that the video is filming properly and that the sound is being picked up with no background noise.

 Step 3 – Prepare yourself

 If you are camera shy, then you can learn your 30-60 second intro off-by-heart, but try to imagine you are talking to a real person, rather than to a camera, and don’t worry if there are a few errrrs and ummmms – it’s natural, and nothing a smile won’t fix.
 Some people find repeating it in front of a mirror helps.

 Dress as you see fit.
 We think that smart-casual is probably best, but don’t worry about it too much.
 Revealing clothes/PJs/sweary T-shirts are an obvious no-no.